An Act criminalizing sexual assault by fraud by a medical professional

 Legislative Fix

-• Criminalizes instances of fraud involving a medical or healthcare professional who knowingly deceives a patient into engaging in sexual intercourse or sexual touching for other than a legitimate medical purpose.
+• Criminalize instances of fraud involving a medical or healthcare professional who knowingly deceives a patient into engaging in sexual intercourse or sexual touching for other than a legitimate medical purpose.

-• Eliminates the traditional elements of sexual assault crimes, including “force” and “nonconsent,” within these very specific circumstances.
+• Eliminate the traditional elements of sexual assault crimes, including “force” and “non-consent,” within these very specific circumstances.

-• Defines “medical or healthcare professional” to include groups of treatment providers who are in a position of trust and upon whom vulnerable victims rely for appropriate care and treatment.
+• Define “medical or healthcare professional” to include groups of treatment providers who hold a position of trust and upon whom vulnerable victims rely for appropriate care and treatment.